 Listen, I’m all for LeBron taking his time when making such a major decision in his career – Ireally am.

 But what I’m not a fan of is James going in the direction of Brett Favre – and leading everyone along a stretch of indecision – albeit in its early stages.

-First, he says he’ll have a decision made before the holiday weekend is over with – and now, James has gone on to say that he’ll decide by July 8th – the official day that NBA teams can begin to get contracts with players finalized.
+First, he states that he will decide before the holiday weekend is over with.
+Now, James has gone on to say that he’ll decide by July 8th – the official day that NBA teams can finalize contracts with players.

 …for not showing up to the World Cup.